microsoft/Connect-keynote_AI_demos/visionapi/CognitiveServicesVisionAPIDemo.md

 > ![](./Images/media/image3.png){width="3.2180096237970255in"
 > height="2.022276902887139in"}

-Custom Vision Service is a tool for developers to quickly and easily build and deploy their own image classifiers.
+**Explanation-** Custom Vision Service is a tool for developers to quickly and easily build and deploy their own image classifiers.

 The workflow is simple: upload some training data, train, then call your